hashicorp/terraform-provider-aws/ROADMAP.md

 - Amazon S3 Express
 - Amazon S3 Access Controls
 - Amazon DocDB Elastic Cluster
 - Amazon EBS Fast Snapshot Restore

-- AWS Security Lake
-- AWS DevOps Guru
+- Amazon Bedrock

 From Feb - April 2024, we will be prioritizing the following areas of work:

 ## New Services